nuuuwan/news_lk3_data/README.md

 *2024-07-24 07:57:00* · [`adaderanalk`](https://www.adaderana.lk/news/100733/gazette-increasing-daily-wage-of-plantation-workers-cancelled) · `en`

-The Labour Ministry has issued a Gazette cancelling the previous Gazette notification issued increasing the daily wage of plantation workers to Rs.
-1,700 and directing the payments to be made through the Wages Board.
+The Labour Ministry has issued a new Gazette cancelling the previous Gazette notification which had been issued increasing the daily wage of plantation workers to Rs.
+1,700.

+Meanwhile, the new Gazette has been issued directing the payments to be made through the Wages Board.

+The Minister of Labor had previously issued a Gazette notification setting the minimum daily wage of a plantation worker at Rs.
+1,350, together with an allowance of Rs.
+300 and another allowance of Rs.
+80.

+However, 21 plantation companies including Agarapatana Plantations Ltd., had filed a petition seeking a writ order invalidating the gazette notification issued by the Minister of Labor stipulating a minimum daily wage for plantation workers.

 ◼️